Every Child Included: Insights and Strategies for Virtual School Leaders

 Participants will leave with a deeper understanding of how Welfare Call’s systems and services can support them in navigating the changing landscape of education and social care.
 The conference will also offer interactive workshops, networking opportunities, and expert insights on how Virtual Schools can adapt and thrive in this shifting environment, while ensuring vulnerable children receive the support they need.

-08:15 – 09:00 – Registration and Refreshments
+08:15 – 09:00 – Arrival & Registration

-09:25 – 10:15 – Supporting Children in Kinship Care
+- Powerful Keynote: Supporting Children in Kinship Care

-12:30 – 13:30 – Lunch and Networking
+12:30 – 13:30 – Lunch & Networking

-16:30 – Event Closes
+16:30 – Event Close

 ELECTIVES/WORKSHOPS